PavelMystic/RCLW03-2025/people.md

 contact: p.stukovska (at) era.aero

 Petra Štukovská (formerly Cabalková) received the Master degree in the field of Statistics and Data Analysis from the Masaryk University in Brno, Czech Republic and Ph.D. degree in the field of Electronics and Communication Technologies from the Brno University of Technology, Czech Republic.
-She is a Senior Researcher with the Department of Research and Analysis, ERA.
-Her current focus is on data analysis in the field of radar data processing.
+She is Head of the Department of Research and Analysis, ERA.
+Her professional focus is on data analysis in the field of radar data processing.

 ## Matěj Benko [ORCiD](https://orcid.org/0009-0005-8311-6301)